itgroupstl/backupmystuff/README.md

 # backupmystuff
-A bash script to assist in the backup of files and folders.
+A bash script to assist in the backup of files and folders.<br />
+Before the backup process starts, information about the backup process is given with the option to cancel.

  **Email Setup** (optional if you do not run as a cron job)<br />
  No need to have a mail server installed <br />